UnconvRS/ThermalDissociation/tcl_scripts/README.md

 #### 2. Restart Folder String Pattern:

 This is the common string pattern in the restart folders' names.
 This can be modified on the line with `set dir_tmpl "rest"`.
+Note that the name of each restart folder must contain a two-digit number.
+If the restart case falls below 10, then it must be left-padded with a leading zero.

 #### 3. First and Last Restart Cases: